- About Us

 1. Targeted Deworming Protocol:

-This method is based on identifying horses who need treatment and idntifing the products that are effective on each particular property.
+This method is based on identifying horses who need treatment and identifying the products that are effective on each particular property.
 This method relies on utilizing a McMaster's Fecal Egg Per Gram Test (EPG).
-This test quatitatively measures the number of parasite eggs per gram of feces.
-Is is commonly performed by a veterinary diganostic lab or other agricultural or extension office.
+This test quantitatively measures the number of parasite eggs per gram of feces.
+Is is commonly performed by a veterinary diagnostic lab or other agricultural or extension office.

 The idea is to time deworming treatments for optimal impact and use a dewormer proven effective against the target parasite.
 This method will vary due to geographical differences in climates that affect parasite transmission.
 Working with your veterinarian, you can develop an individualized approach that is specific for each property and horse.